 ODDS & ENDS

 The flowers that adorn the Church are funded entirely by donations from members and friends of the Parish.
-There is an opening for a flower memorial or thanksgiving on the following Sundays - March 30 and April 13.
+There are openings for flower memorials or thanksgivings on Sunday May 4, May 11, May 18, May 25 and Ascension Day, Thursday, May 29 (which includes the following Sunday, June 1).
 If you are interested, please call Blenda Jeffry at 978-443-3519 or